oxapavan/pavxn/_pages/about.md

 permalink: /
 subtitle: Hello there!
 Thanks for thinking I'm interesting enough to check up on.
 If you've come this far, I encourage you to say hello before you leave :)

-profile:
-  align: right
-  more_info: >
-news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---